If you are stuck inside or outside your car, there are plenty of ways you can break the window. You can use a hammer, a knife, or any other material.

 Why does the spark plug work so well at breaking shattered glass?

 The reason lies in its construction.
 During construction, the glass is cooled rapidly from liquid to solid.
-The glass that cools quickly ends up at a lower density; hence it has a higher volume compared to the glass that cools slowly.
+The glass that cools quickly ends up at a lower density; hence it has a higher volume than the glass that cools slowly.

-The result is a glass that is extremely strong but has plenty of stored internal energy through the tempering process.
+The result is a solid glass but has plenty of stored internal energy through the tempering process.

 The same glass that could handle the same type of pressure applied across its entire surface easily shatters when the same amount of pressure is condensed into one spot.